-Similar to when Oracle introduced 12c Release 2 in 2016, Oracle Database 18c -- or 184.108.40.206, if you will -- is initially available only on the Oracle Cloud or the Oracle Engineered Systems line of bundled platforms.
+Similar to when Oracle introduced 12c Release 2 in 2016, Oracle Database 18c -- or 18.104.22.168, if you will -- is initially available only on the Oracle Cloud or the Oracle Engineered Systems line of bundled platforms.
 It's also the underlying database in a data warehouse cloud service that became available in March, the first implementation of Oracle's Autonomous Database technology.
-A few more months will pass before Oracle releases 18c for those of us who use it in conventional on-premises systems.
+A few more months will pass before Oracle releases 18c for those of us who use it in conventional on-premises transaction processing and data warehousing systems.

 If you want to start using Oracle 18c but don't have an Oracle cloud database or a bundled system like Exadata or the Oracle Database Appliance, you can try out the new version via Oracle's Live SQL web portal.
 Once there, sign in with your Oracle single sign-on credentials, the same ones you use for the My Oracle Support and Oracle Technology Network portals.

 As usual, the Oracle 18c documentation includes a new features guide.
-To learn more about everything that's in the latest release, point your browser to the online Oracle Help Center and click on the Database icon there and then the Oracle Database one on the next page.
+To learn more about all the new features of Oracle 18c, point your browser to the online Oracle Help Center and click on the Database icon there and then the Oracle Database one on the next page.
 By default, the field for the pulldown menu listing the versions of the software is populated with Oracle Database 18c; click on "What's New" below that and start reading about the new functionality.

 Here are a few of my favorite Oracle 18c features, in no particular order: